-Mount the Monitor so it is easily visible to the pan operator from manually operated syrup and water feed valves or consistency control instruments if they are being used.
-The instrument is normally flush mounted but can be face mounted by using two stand-off brackets.
-Mounting dimensions are given in Figure 2.
+Mount the monitor so it is easily visible to the pan operator from manually operated syrup and water feed valves or consistency control instruments if they are being used.
+The instrument is normally flush-mounted, but can be face-mounted by using two stand-off brackets.
+Figure 2 below shows mounting dimensions for the panel/wall mount enclosure.
+Figure 3 on page 5 shows the optional NEMA 4X (watertight) enclosure mounting dimensions.
 Remove front panel and meter assembly (2 screws).
-Disconnect plug on circuit board and set front panel aside.
+Disconnect plug on circuit board and set the front panel aside.
 Mount case and circuit board assembly using the two holes in the case flange and the #6-32 flat head screws provided.
+If you are using the NEMA 4X enclosure, you can mount it to a wall using the 4 provided holes that are behind the plastic cover mounting screws.